Germoe/hit-predictor/project_report.md

 ![](./notebooks/assets/instrumentalness_hist.png)

-Another reason that makes this potentially interesting for Hot 100 detection is the fact that there are significant amounts of non-hits that fall into the instrumental category.
+Another reason that makes this potentially interesting for Hit detection is the fact that there are significant amounts of Non-Hits that fall into the instrumental category.

 To better understand whether the distributions are statistically significantly different we'll use a Z-Test.